-The second column is the combined wrongful death cap if there are two or more wrongful death beneficiaries.
-The third column is the combined number when you add in a survival action.
+The second column is the combined wrongful death maximum if there are two or more wrongful death beneficiaries.
+The third column is the combined number when you add in a survival action (which is explained here).

 - Do Maryland Juries Know About the Cap on Pain and Suffering Damages? (why juries are kept in the dark)

 - How Do Wrongful Death Claims Work?

 - What Are Pain and Suffering Damages and how do juries decide how much to award a plaintiff?

 - Get Help (sample pleadings, depositions, etc. in medical mistake, traffic collision, and product liability cases)

 - Contact a Maryland personal injury attorney at 800-553-8082 or click here for a free consultation